allenyin/allen_wireless/README.md

 * `radio_AGC_IIR.asm`:

-    Built off radio_AGC.asm, but added two IIR biquads to act as band-pass filter, set to [500, 9000Hz].
+    Built off radio_AGC.asm, but added two IIR biquads to act as band-pass filter, set to [250, 9000Hz].
 Compile with `FIMRWARE_VERSION=radio_AGC_IIR`, use "memory_AGC_IIR.h".

     The blackfin cache memory organization can be visualized by the spreadsheet `radio_AGC_IIR_memoryMap.ods`.

     To use with gtkclient, compile gtkclient with `RADIO_AGC_IIR` set to true in its Makefile.
 Same spike false-positives will occur.

-    Note that unlike the original gtkclient, this version will not have an option to set the gain.
+    <s>Note that unlike the original gtkclient, this version will not have an option to set the gain.
 This is because previously the samples were 12-bits, with Q16 values, the IIR may adjust its coefficients to apply a gain of up to 2 on its incoming samples, this is the mechanism through which Tim's gtkclient applies the gain.
-In the RHD version of headstage, the incoming samples are already 16-bits, therefore no gain needs/should be applied.
+In the RHD version of headstage, the incoming samples are already 16-bits, therefore no gain needs/should be applied.</s>

+    The `IIR-gain` field allows an extra gain to be applied via the low-pass biquad.
+In practice, this should limitied between [-2.5, 2.5].
+See [Wireless Headstage: Implementing direct-form I biquad IIR filters](http://allenyin.github.io/reading_list/2016/01/DirectFormI-IIR-butterworth-filters) for details.
+This is the case for all RHD firmware containing AGC and IIR stages.

     By changing the IIR-biquad coefficients, oscillations of different frequency may be introduced.
 The `osc` radio button in this version of gtkclient does this.
-Clicking that radio button sets the IIR coefficients of the selected channels so the final IIR outputs oscilate at 919Hz.
-Clicking the `500-9000Hz` radio button restores the bandpass filtering behavior on the selected channels.
+Clicking that radio button sets the IIR coefficients of the selected channels so the final IIR outputs oscilate at 250Hz.
+Clicking the `250-9000Hz` radio button restores the bandpass filtering behavior on the selected channels.
 This may serve as a good test for radio operation.

 * `IIR_oscillator_test.asm`: